lehnertu/TEUFEL/README.md

 Build and Installation
 ----------------------

+We are using the [cmake](https://cmake.org/) build system to allow an easy build on a variety of platforms.
+Here we describe a typical out-of-source build.
+When cmake ist installed it usually defines a variable CMAKE_MODULE_PATH which set the directories where cmake tries to find its module definitions.
+TEUFEL adds (in CMakeLists.txt) it directory teufel/lib to this search path.
+This way some custom FindXXX.cmake files can be found.

 A few libraries are required to build the TEUFEL executable.
+- For implementing parallel execution on multi-core hardware we use the [OpenMPI](https://www.open-mpi.org/) message paasing interface.
+It should be installed from the system distribution.
+Other MPI implementations may work as well and may even be found by cmake but are not tested.
+For development currently OpenMPI-1.8 ist used.
 - To simplify building TEUFEL version 3.4 of the the [SDDS toolkit](https://ops.aps.anl.gov/SDDSInfo.shtml) is contained in the repository.
 - On most systems the [HDF5 library](https://support.hdfgroup.org/HDF5/) can be installed